Key rules under the Australian Consumer Law

 - another form of written notice, regardless of its form or content.

 A consumer can give the supplier written notice personally or by post, fax or email (s 82 ACL).
-A consumer needs to produce Material presented to a court to prove or disprove a fact.
-It can include what witnesses say as well as documents and other objects. to prove that they have sent a written notice of termination (e.g. a post office receipt, a fax transmission, record, a copy of the email and/or a copy of the written notice of termination).
+A consumer needs to produce evidence to prove that they have sent a written notice of termination (e.g. a post office receipt, a fax transmission, record, a copy of the email and/or a copy of the written notice of termination).

 Post-contractual rights and obligations